sourabhyadav/Sharing-Knowledge/Docker Imp Concepts.md

 The above command will create a new volume inside the docker/volume and which will be shared with given container path.
 To verify that you can sunn ``` sudo docker volume list```

-**Providing host IP to a docker container to watch the process from Host PC:**
+**Providing host IP to a docker container to watch the process from Host PC:** [TODO]

-References:
+* With this we wont face internet connectivity problems when we are inside docker.
+* A typical scenario happens that we wont be able to connect with pip install or apt-get install as by default internet wont be working inside the docker container.

+**Install docker with Jupyter support:**
+* We can rn docker with jupyter support on Host PC browser

 [1]: https://forums.docker.com/t/how-do-i-change-the-docker-image-installation-directory/1169
 [2]: https://linuxhint.com/docker_volume_share_data/